artemiusgreat/Yahoo-Options-Scanner/README.md

 # Requirements

-Mongo DB needs to be started on port 6000, on Windows you can just run scripts/base.bat to do this
+- Mongo DB needs to be started on port 6000, on Windows you can just run scripts/base.bat to do this
+- In Visual Studio, click on solution and restore Nuget packages
+- In Service/Areas/Pages/Application, execute npm install to restore NPM packages